Chapters

 (R$/KG per year)

-Working directly with producers in Brazil
+Working directly with the producers

 What sets VEJA apart is working directly with organic cotton producers and buying their cotton at a market uncorrelated price.

-ADEC (Associação de Desenvolvimento Educacional e Cultural de Tauá) is one of our producer associations with which we have been working for over 18 years in the Northeast region of Brazil.
+ADEC (Associação de Desenvolvimento Educacional e Cultural de Tauá) is one of our producer associations with which we have been working for over 19 years in the Northeast region of Brazil.

 Organic cotton stocked at ADEC